What is Incremental Cash Flow?

 The new project can be anything from introducing a new product to opening a factory.
 If the project or investment results in positive incremental cash flow, then the company should invest in that project as it would increase the company’s existing cash flow.

 But what if one project is to be chosen and multiple projects have positive incremental cash flows?
 Simple, the project with the highest cash flows should be selected.
-But ICF shouldn’t be the only criteria for selecting a project.
+But ICF shouldn’t be the only criteria for choosing a project.

 Incremental Cash Flow Formula